Project-Corona/Project-Corona/Readme.md

 DellAquila's [Circuit Factory Mod][circuit-factory-mod]

-The code for the "The Big Furnace" & "Circuit Factory" mods created by **[DellAquila][dellaquila-page]** has been used within this mod and doesn't require them as dependants.
+The code for the "The Big Furnace" & "Circuit Factory" mods created by **[DellAquila][dellaquila-page]** has been used within this mod and doesn't require them as dependents.
 (Changed their size and removed their included loaders)

 ## Special Thanks